Legado Del Fantasma

+Legado Del Fantasma (sometimes shortened as LDF) is a rudo Mexican professional wrestling stable that performs in WWE and its sister promotion Lucha Libre AAA Worldwide (AAA).
+The stable consists of leader Santos Escobar, and Los Garza (Angel and Berto).

-Legado Del Fantasma is a professional wrestling stable composed of leader Santos Escobar, Joaquin Wilde, Cruz Del Toro, Zelina Vega, and Rey Mysterio (associated).
-Currently performing in WWE on the SmackDown brand.
-The trio was formed in 2020 when El Hijo del Fantasma turned on Drake Maverick and joined forces with Wilde and Del Toro (then known as Raul Mendoza) and unmasked himself, thus changing his ring name to "Santos Escobar" and forming the group Legado Del Fantasma.
-As part of the group, Escobar was a one-time NXT Cruiserweight Champion.
+Legado Del Fantasma was originally a trio formed in 2020 by Santos Escobar, Cruz Del Toro, and Joaquin Wilde in WWE's developmental territory, NXT, as when Escobar, who at the time performed under the masked persona of El Hijo del Fantasma, turned on Drake Maverick and joined forces with Wilde and Del Toro (then known as Raul Mendoza) and unmasked himself, thus forming Legado Del Fantasma.
+In August 2021, Elektra Lopez joined as the group's manager.

-On August 16, 2022, during the NXT Heatwave special, Tony D'Angelo defeated Escobar in a street fight, and per stipulation, he had to leave NXT.
-The following week he took the rest of the stable with him away from NXT, ending their tenure on the brand, and debuting on the main roster nearly two months later as part of SmackDown.
-After turning face and assisting Rey Mysterio in early 2023, Mysterio joined the group and began a feud with The Judgment Day.
+In August 2022, Escobar lost to Tony D'Angelo in a street fight, and per stipulation, Escobar had to leave NXT.
+The following week, Escobar took the rest of the stable with him away from NXT (except Lopez, who remained in NXT), ending their tenure on the brand.
+Legado Del Fantasma then debuted on the main roster nearly two months later on SmackDown with Zelina Vega replacing Lopez.
+After assisting Rey Mysterio in early 2023, Mysterio brought the group into the revived Latino World Order (LWO) to feud with The Judgment Day.
+Later in November, Escobar defected from the LWO and feuded with Mysterio and the LWO.
+Escobar later brought in Angel Garza and Humberto Carrillo (eventually becoming Angel and Berto) alongside Elektra Lopez (the latter making her main roster debut) as the revived Legado Del Fantasma.
+In February 2025, Lopez was removed from the group after being released by WWE.